apollographql/apollo-ios/docs/source/tutorial/tutorial-obtain-schema.md

     "${SCRIPT_PATH}"/run-bundled-codegen.sh schema:download --endpoint="https://apollo-fullstack-tutorial.herokuapp.com/graphql"
     ```

-    This line runs the Apollo CLI's `schema:download` command, which downloads the schema to a `schema.graphqls` file at the same level of your project as the `AppDelegate.swift` file.
+    This line runs the Apollo CLI's `schema:download` command, which downloads the schema to a `schema.json` file at the same level of your project as the `AppDelegate.swift` file.

 8. Build your project to execute the script.
 In Finder, navigate to the folder that contains your `AppDelegate.swift` file.
-The folder should now include the downloaded `schema.graphqls` file.
+The folder should now include the downloaded `schema.json` file.
 Drag this file from Finder into Xcode.
 When Xcode offers to add the schema file, make sure **all targets are unchecked** to reduce the size of your application bundle:

     <img src="images/dont_add_to_target.png" alt="All targets unchecked in dialog" class="screenshot"/>